Sunday, October 4, 2009

 11 x 14” watercolor on 300 pound cold press paper - $125

-A late September trip to the orchard.
-Late in the afternoon about 2 hours before sunset I drove down to the Liberty block in the northwest corner of the orchard.
-I love this space with the two short rows of trees tucked between the sumac and the buckwheat.
-The gentle sound of the lake close by can be heard much like placing my ear to a sea shell.
+Late on a September afternoon about two hours before sunset I drove down to the Liberty block in the northwest corner of the orchard.
+I love this space with two short rows of trees tucked between a stand of sumac and the field of buckwheat.
+The gentle sound of Lake Champlain could be heard nearby, much like placing an ear to a sea shell.

-Before setting up I jogged through the Liberties to the lake with Georgia.
-The water was still warm enough for a swim, the last one for me on in Lake Champlain this year … and maybe for some time.
-As I walked back to paint I smelled the ancient smell of cut hay, this odor sends me back to young days at my grandparent’s farm.
+Before setting up to paint I jogged through the Liberties to the lake with Georgia.
+The water was still warm enough for a swim, the last of the year.
+As I walked back to paint I smelled the ancient odor of cut hay, sending me back to younger days at my grandparent’s farm.
 A constant chorus of crickets followed us while the warmth of the late summer sun filtered through the branches.

-As I set up to paint I looked east towards the runway to see a low cloud of dust being kicked up by the orchards “49” (a 1949 Chevy pickup truck).
-As it moved down the runway a circle of seagulls (really “lakegulls”) circled in the blue sky above the dust.
+As I set up to paint I looked east across the field of buckwheat towards the runway section to see a low cloud of dust kicked up by the orchards “49” (a 1949 Chevy pickup truck).
+As the truck moved along the runway a circle of seagulls (really “lakegulls”) circled in the blue sky above the dust.
 Occasionally one of the gulls would arc downward into the settling cloud.
 Soon the truck appeared with Pat and his friend Nick (a recent arrival to work the harvest).

-This painting brought me the desire to paint quickly and with little detail.
+This painting found in me the desire to work quickly with little detail.
 I wanted to play and represent the inner bigness of this happy place.
-The two trees (as with most of the Liberty apples in this block) were heavy with fruit.
-The ground shifted in shadow with the movement of the sun towards the horizon leaving oranges and yellows and blues in the grass.
+The two trees (as with most of the Liberties) were heavy with fruit.
+The ground shifted in shadow with the movement of the sun towards the horizon leaving oranges, yellows and blues in the grass.

 After 45 minutes I took a break to walk barefoot in the grass with Georgia.
-The coarse wild blades gave way to soft rows of mowed grass, which interested me that something alive would be painful while the dead cuttings were soothing on my feet.
+The coarse wild blades gave way to soft rows of mowed grass, it seemed odd that something alive would be painful while the dead cuttings were soothing on my feet.
 As I returned to continue the painting I picked up a Liberty apple from the ground.
-The dark red skin exposed a bright sheen with a little polishing from my shirt.
-The bright white flesh was tart and Georgia eagerly trotted by my side while I tossed her bites from the apple in the air.
+The dark red skin exposed a bright sheen with just a little polishing from my shirt.
+The white flesh was tart and Georgia stuck close to my side as I tossed her bites from the apple.

 Unlike other compositions I spent little time in detailing the branch structure of the trees.
-There gentle curving and melding of shadows interested me.
-In the right hand side tree is a “bug trap” (orange curved rectangle with a red circle), this is used to trap bugs that infest the trees where they can be observed to determine what insects are inhabiting the trees, and possibly attacking the apples.
-A long orange ribbon hands near the trap.
+Their gentle curves melding with the shadows interested me.
+In the right hand side tree is a “bug trap” (the orange curved rectangle with a red circle) used to capture bugs that infest the trees where they can be studied to determine what species inhabited the trees, and possibly attacked the apples.
 As I drew near the close of the painting the clouds began to morph into their variety of colors, this time a pale yellow that would later darken into rose and purple before falling into night.

 66) Young Fruit

 Two young trees from the many rows that run alongside the runway.
-Tall metal poles add support to each tree while corrugated plastic tubes protect the tender bark from gnawing mice teeth.
-Many trees are grown to sell, of which these may find their way to a yard or farm sometime in the future.
+Tall metal poles add support to each tree while corrugated plastic tubes protect tender bark from the gnawing of mice teeth.
+Many trees are grown to sell, finding their way to a yard or farm far and wide.
 I am happy with the simplicity of this work, the focus on the young trees and soft blue-green sky.
+The visual angle is one looking from ground level slightly upward.

 65) Jersey Mac and Clover

-Near the organic section stands a Jersey Macintosh, a small tree full of apples.
-I was amazed at both the quantity of fruit (compared to much larger neighboring trees) and the bright red coloring of the apples.
-Throughout the tall grass was both clover and chicory, as it was an early evening in August the chicory had closed their tiny blue blossoms (much to my disappointment).
+Near the organic section stands a Jersey Macintosh, a single tree full of apples.
+Despite its small size, I was amazed with the quantity of fruit (compared to much larger neighboring trees) and the bright red coloring of the apples.
+Throughout the tall grass around the Jersey Mac, clover and chicory grew.
+As it was an early evening in August the chicory had closed their tiny blue blossoms for the night (much to my disappointment).

 64) Gate and Maple